David-Barnes-Data-Imaginations/davidgnome_alpha/README.md

         ├── utils.py
         └── main.py                     # Core logic + gum usage

-- if you place yours somewhere else, be sure to change this line in the bash script
+- I placed mine in my home directory, if you place yours somewhere else, be sure to change this line in the bash script
 ````
     python3 ~/davidgnome/main.py "$@"
 ````